-All claims declined by the Insurer are referred to the Trustee of Australian Retirement Trust for assessment and consideration.
-We will carry out a review within 15 business days.
-If the Trustee of Australian Retirement Trust disagrees with the decision of the Insurer and believes that your claim should be approved, your claim will be referred back to the Insurer for their reconsideration, within 5 business days of completing our review.
-A Claims Representative will contact you to advise you of the next steps.
-If the Trustee of Australian Retirement Trust agrees with the Insurer's decision to decline the claim, a Claims Representative will contact you to advise you of this outcome, within 5 business days of completion of our review.
-If you disagree with this decision you can lodge a complaint with Australian Retirement Trust.
+If the Trustee of Australian Retirement Trust agrees with the Insurer's decision to decline your claim, your Claims Representative will contact you to advise you of this outcome, within 5 business days of completion of our review.

+If you disagree with this decision, you can lodge a written complaint with Australian Retirement Trust.
+Your complaint will be investigated.